At a Glance

 SFL Scientific Solution

-The developed deep learning system currently is able to process images of any building density and dimensions in under a minute using these modern detection methods with GPU acceleration, at over 95% accuracy.
+Detection Ability: The developed deep learning system currently is able to process images of any building density and dimensions in under a minute using these modern detection methods with GPU acceleration, at over 95% accuracy.
+It is capable of recognizing the change of structures in various conditions but also can be used on trucks, cars, trains, roads, storage containers, and mask other desired features.
+The deep learning system currently is able to process full-resolution images (20k x 20k) of any building density and dimensions in under a minute.